Admissions and Tuition

 - Urban Studies

-All visiting students must obtain approval from their academic advisor, department chair, and study abroad dean prior to applying for admission to the program.
+All visiting students must obtain approval from their academic advisor, department chair, and study abroad advisor prior to applying for admission to the program.
 They must submit the following documents with their application:

 - Official transcript